Free playbook Scenario planning for SaaS companies

 ChatGPT logoClaude logoPerplexity logoGemini logo

-CAGR is more than a reporting metric.
+But the real value of CAGR is how it helps you think.
 Use it to plan strategically, direct your fundraising stories, and model future scenarios.
-When you nail the math and know what it means, you can allocate resources, set real targets, and size yourself up against peers, all with one easy calculation.
+When you get it right, you can allocate resources, set real targets, and size yourself up against peers.

 What is compounded annual growth rate (CAGR)?